 And in the real world, we know that every cubic foot of domestic natural gas that we can produce – whether from existing fields; from new, deep formations; from Arctic fields; from highly prospective fields in the Rocky Mountain region and elsewhere; or from the fantastically promising potential of methane hydrates – every cubic foot we produce in the U.S. will reduce our reliance on imports and make us that much more energy secure.

+The production of energy from another kind of gas – gasified coal – will also be an important factor in reducing our increasing reliance on natural gas for power generation.
 The rapid adoption of Integrated Gasification Combined Cycle, or IGCC, as coal gasification technology is commonly known, would help maintain power generation from our most abundant domestic energy resource and dramatically improve environmental performance.

 I want to mention here that incentives for IGCC adoption, if included in the rate base in your states, could have an important effect on the rapid adoption of IGCC.